8ft0/study-guide/docs/linux/containers/k8s-bare-metal.md

       sudo systemctl restart kubelet
       ```

-By using this cheat sheet, new starters can efficiently set up and manage a Kubernetes cluster on bare metal servers, ensuring proper configuration and maintenance of the cluster.
+By using this study sheet, new starters can efficiently set up and manage a Kubernetes cluster on bare metal servers, ensuring proper configuration and maintenance of the cluster.